 What prenatal care can I expect to be covered by my health plan during my pregnancy?

-- A wide range of prenatal tests, including anemia screening, UTI screening, and screening and help to quit tobacco use
+- A wide range of prenatal tests, including anemia screening and screening for urinary tract infections

 - Testing for gestational diabetes

 - Screening and help to quit tobacco use

 - Labor and delivery costs, including your hospital stay

 - Breastfeeding counseling and equipment